usmanmusa1920/flask-unity/README.md

 ## Installation

-First create a virtual environment `python3 -m venv venv` and then activate it `source venv/bin/activate`
+First create a virtual environment `python -m venv venv` and then activate it `source venv/bin/activate`

 Once that finish now install the library by